by Tim Bellhouse

 The specification will not stay as a static document - it will develop and evolve across the project timeline as you eventually end up with an "as built" version that represents the final asset.
 The specification will prove invaluable for facilities managers and maintenance teams to provide vital information about the building or asset when it transitions into use, re-use and even through to demolition.

-Taking the time to collate accurate information, clear instruction and minimal repetition will allow the contractor to proceed with little distruption, with a reduced need for questioning and clarification, all of which add time and costs to a project.
+Taking the time to collate accurate information, clear instruction and minimal repetition will allow the contractor to proceed with little disruption.
+This reduced the need for questioning and clarification, both of which add time and costs to a project.

 We've plans to explore specification in more detail in the coming months - why not sign up to the NBS eWeekly newsletter to ensure you don't miss out?